Aegis Orchestrator

 The ExecutionSupervisor drives the 100monkeys iterative refinement strategy.
 When an execution is started, the supervisor:

-1. Spawns a fresh, isolated container from the agent's image.
-Each iteration gets a clean environment — no shared process state from previous iterations.
+1. Spawns a fresh, isolated container from the agent's image using the configured container runtime (Docker or Podman).
+Each iteration gets a clean environment -- no shared process state from previous iterations.
+In rootless Podman deployments, workspace volumes are mounted via FUSE bind mounts from the host-side FUSE daemon rather than NFS; the agent code is identical in both cases.

 2. Injects context into the container: the task input, any prior iteration errors (on retries), and tool definitions filtered to the agent's declared capabilities.